weld-io/intercom-datamanager/README.md

 # intercom-datamanager

-Command line tool for Intercom.io data management.
+CLI tool to upload data in CSV/JSON files to Intercom.io

 ## Usage